 When people are searching for anything nowadays, chances are they go straight to Google or other search engines, to a lesser extent.
 To get potential guests to find your website, you need to be showing up on search engines, and you need to be showing up towards the top of the page.
 To do so, you need to perform search engine optimization on your website.

 Focusing on SEO can help your hotel get higher quality leads and increase your direct booking rate, if done right.
 There are many factors that go into SEO; even things like page load speed can affect your website ranking.
 If people have to spend more than even a few seconds loading up your website, they will most likely click away to your competitors.
-Here's a comprehensive SEO guide for hotels to improve your rankings.

 3. Include attractive CTAs